-EXHIBIT 54 Net Positive Employment Benefits of the Energy Transition Million jobs
+EXHIBIT 54 Net Positive Employment Benefits of the Energy Transition

+Million jobs

-\ Estimates for jobs in energy efficiency and grid enhaucement are not available for 2016.
+Estimates for jobs in energy efficiency and grid enhancement are not available for 2016.

-\\ The jobs in grid enhancement make reference to the jobs for T&D grids and Energy Flexibility, created in the development, operation and maintenance of infrastructure to enable the integration of RES into the grid. \\\ Includes all jobs the fossil fuel industry including in their extraction, processing and consumption
+The jobs in grid enhancement make reference to the jobs for T&D grids and energy flexibility, created in the development, operation, and maintenance of infrastructure to enable the integration of RES into the grid.
+Includes all jobs in the fossil fuel industry, including in extraction, processing, and consumption

-Source: IRENA, 2019
+Source: IRENA86

 The reduction in global fossil fuels industry employment will be outweighed by increases in employment in renewables, energy efficiency, and grid enhancement by 2030.
+Already, the United States-one of the most advanced energy efficiency markets in the world employs more than 2 million people.
 Under an accelerated transition scenario, IRENA estimates that renewables sector employment alone will exceed fossil fuel sector employment in 2030.
-In all scenarios, net global employment in fossil fuel sources will fall by between 2 million and 7 million workers, indicating peak employment is independent of the speed of transition.
+In all scenarios, net global employment in fossil fuel sources will fall by between 2 million and 7 million workers, indicating peak employment is independent of the speed of transition.87